mrmaxguns/wonderwordsmodule/docs/quickstart.rst

 All of the filters that you have learned above have their own commands, too::

   $ wonderwords -w -sw a -ew e # -sw: starts with, -ew ends with; word that starts with a and ends with e
-  $ wonderwords -p nouns verbs # -p: parts of speech; select only nouns and verbs
+  $ wonderwords -w -p nouns verbs # -p: parts of speech; select only nouns and verbs
-  $ wonderwords -min 3 -max 5 # -min: minimum length, -max maximum length; minimum length 3 and maximum length 5
+  $ wonderwords -w -min 3 -max 5 # -min: minimum length, -max maximum length; minimum length 3 and maximum length 5

 Generating filters and lists
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^